nathankalvaitis/ipython-dashboard/README.md

 # Nathan Kalvaitis Case Study
 Goal: Predict future day electricity usage (as measured in kWh) based on historical data utilizing analysis and Holt-Winters forecasting.
-Holt-Winters was chosen as it incorporates both components of seasonality (as seen from week to week in production) as well as traditional time-series components found in typical ARIMA models.
+Holt-Winters was chosen as it incorporates seasonality.
+Additional ARIMA models were tested but ultimately thrown out for proof of concept.

-Method: Explore data through python and Tableau, develop dynamic dashboard to update model parameters using ipython widgets
+Method: Explore data through python and Tableau, develop dynamic dashboard to update model parameters using ipython widgets.
+Dynamically update aggregates and retrain model based on dynamic user selections

 Output:

+Quick EDA.ipynb - initial loading and review of data.
+Developed dataset to do more discovery in Tableau (ease/familiarity of use)

+Dynamic Modeling.ipynb - Dynamic ipy Proof of Concept to recalculate aggregate metrics, regraph metrics, and dynamically predict future

 # Files
 Quick EDA.ipynb - initial loading and review of data.
 Developed dataset to do more discovery in Tableau (ease/familiarity of use)